How To Focus On Yourself In A Relationship For Growth

 You are not self-centered if you attend to your own needs.
 In fact, setting boundaries to ensure you meet your needs is considered an essential part of a healthy relationship.
 Continuing to invest in yourself and grow as a person keeps you in touch with your authentic self and gives your partner plenty of opportunities to support you as you are.
 Similarly, taking time alone, away from your partner, friends, or family is an important part of socio-emotional well-being and overall mental health.

 Evidence suggests that increasing the time you spend with a romantic partner is likely to increase relationship satisfaction and overall well-being, but only if the relationship is already happy and healthy.
 If one or both partners report low satisfaction, increasing the amount of time together is unlikely to be helpful.
-Take time to focus on only you likely increase relationship satisfaction by bolstering your overall well-being and allowing additional opportunities to share things with your partner.
+Take time to focus on only you likely increase relationship satisfaction by bolstering your overall well-being and allowing additional opportunities to show things with your partner.

-How to begin focusing on yourself
+How to focus on yourself in a relationship

 If you find it challenging to prioritize your self-development, it will likely be beneficial to start small and work your way up to dedicating more significant resources to leading a complete life outside of your relationship.
 There are many ways to focus on your well-being and improvement.
 A few of the more common are discussed below: